Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

 Add a subreddit to a custom feed.

-The `{username}` component of the URL does not have to match the current user's name.
+The `{username}` component of the URL does not have to match the current user's name!
 If the username refers to a user that exists and the feed name you specify exists on that user, you'll get a `MULTI_CANNOT_EDIT` API error.
-If the username or feed name you specify doesn't exist, the custom feed will be created, seemingly under that user's name, but the URL for the custom feed will only be visible for you.
+If the username or feed name you specify doesn't exist, the custom feed will be created, seemingly under that user's name, but custom feed will only be visible to you.

-If the feed name specified by the `{feed_name}` component of the URL doesn't exist, it will be created.
+If the specified feed name (by the `{feed_name}` component of the URL) doesn't exist, it will be created.
-The new custom feed name will be lower cased and it will contain the subreddit specified.

 The endpoint takes a mandatory `model` parameter that requires a `name` key with a value that is supposedly meant to be the target subreddit name, but the subreddit name is already specified in the URL and the `model`